-Drupal 9 releases June 2020.
-Drupal 9.0.0 will essentially be the same code as 8.9.0, with upgraded third-party libraries and deprecated legacy code.
+Drupal 10 was released December 2022.
+Drupal 10.0.0 was essentially the same code as Drupal 9.5.0, with upgraded third-party libraries and deprecated legacy code.

 You’ll need to evaluate which modules will be difficult to migrate, and a Drupal migration audit can help determine the best course of action by answering these questions:

 - Does the module have migration support?

 - Would it be beneficial to replace it with another module before migration?

 - Could writing a custom module streamline the site’s migration?

 Learn more about the consequences of waiting too long to migrate from Drupal 7 to 10, and see what Drupal 7 problems will be solved with Drupal 10.